UIUCLearningLanguageLab/AOCHILDES/README.md

 ## Included corpora

-I primarily use `items/childes-20180319_terms.txt` in my research.
+The file `items/childes-20180319_terms.txt` was used by Philip Huebner in his research on training RNNs with age-ordered language input
 It was created using only a modest amount of post-processing to preserve as accurately as possible the structure that children actually experience.
 Have a look at `items/childes-20180319_params.yaml` for the parameters used to create the corpus.